Local Government Budget Officials Everywhere: Sorry, Excel, It’s Not Me, It’s You

 I Want To See Other People

-If you’re frustrated with your budget process and constantly thinking, “There’s got to be a better way to do this.”
+If you’re frustrated with your budgeting process and constantly thinking, “There’s got to be a better way to do this.”
 You’re right!
 Dumping Excel frees you up to explore new relationships with someone who’s committed to the success of your local government.
-It’s time to break up with Excel and start a healthy relationship with a cloud-based Budget Cycle Management solution that modernizes your budget process, saves you time and money, and is affordable.
+It’s time to break up with Excel and start a healthy relationship with a cloud-based Budget Cycle Management solution that modernizes your budgeting process, saves you time and money, and is affordable.
 If you want to see other people, ClearGov wants to show you what we have to offer!

 The Solution Is Clear